 Mind have pulled together a dedicated page for ensuring you are taking care of your wellbeing during the coronavirus outbreak, including a checklist for being prepared to self-isolate.
 Click here to find out more.

 Mind have also created an A-Z list of activities to help you get active at home and outdoors.
 There is something for everyone at all levels

 and many are equipment free – have a look here.

-Please note that we are continually updating our Active at Home pages daily, adding new information and resources as things progress and change with the coronavirus outbreak.
+Please note that we are continually updating our Active at Home pages, adding new information and resources as things progress and change with the coronavirus outbreak.